finnensley/LVL1-Dashboard/README.md

 ## rework height vh for each page in responsiveness (got messed up working on notes resizing)

 ## Refactor code - use forEach and build an array of objects

+## add the ability to place a picture from your local computer and save as the background using the Image URL input -not able to figure out, instead created an error if not https: at the beginning.

+## Remove or adjust text shadow on footer and see how it looks

+## For Weather it allows you to add Countries, not just city.
+Could change Enter city or make an if to only allow cities - not a clear way to only allow cities without adding autoComplete with GoogleMaps or upgrading openWeather API;